 Slow Food is a global, grassroots organization linking the pleasure of good food with a commitment to local communities and the environment.

-A non-profit member-supported association, Slow Food was founded in 1989 to counter the rise of fast food and fast life, the disappearance of local food traditions and people's dwindling interest in the food they eat, where it comes from, how it tastes and how our food choices affect the rest of the world.
+Slow Food is a global, grassroots organization, founded in 1989 to prevent disappearance of local food cultures and traditions, counteract the rise of fast life and combat people’s dwindling interest in the food they eat, where it comes from and how our food choices affect the world around us.

 Since its beginnings, Slow Food has grown into a global movement involving millions of people, in over 160 countries.